latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Salvation Army - They have branches and offices that provide help all across Indiana.
-The main assistance program they administer is known as Service Extension, which provides help to the needy and low income for emergency needs, such as rent help, food needs, clothing, shelter, emergency lodging, heating or utility assistance, medical care and other critical needs.
-Call (812) 926-1585
+Salvation Army - They have branches and offices that provide help all across Indiana, with the southeast covered too in particular Dearborn County.
+The main assistance program they administer is known as the Service Extension, which provides help to low income for emergency needs.
+The Salvation Army will provide limited funds as a form of rent help in Indiana or they offer utility and heating assistance.
+There is also free food, clothes, shelter, emergency lodging, and other critical needs.
+Call (812) 926-1585 or (800) 589-1037

-Southeastern Indiana Economic Opportunity Corporation - This non-profit serves the entire region.
-Programs focus on providing short term financial aid, or directing people to assistance programs.
+Southeastern Indiana Economic Opportunity Corporation is the non-profit community action that serves the entire region.
+Programs focus on providing short term financial help or case workers direct people to assistance programs.
 At the same time counselors from this community action agency work one on one with residents to help them achieve long term success.

-• Emergency Assistance and Grant Program - This resource offers a variety of financial assistance and grants to low to moderate income-eligible individuals and families in a crisis situation.
-Assistance provided from the program may include financial assistance for paying rent, medical bills, utilities, food, prescriptions, debt counseling or even money for gasoline!
+• Emergency Assistance and Grant Program - Money to help with critical bills is given to low to moderate income-eligible individuals and families in a crisis situation.
+Funds can help with rent, medical bills, utilities, prescriptions, or even money for gasoline

-• Energy Assistance Program (EAP) - The utility program provides assistance to qualified individuals with the high cost of home energy bills.
-Help is offered to income eligible families or those experiencing utility emergencies or a potential disconnection.
-EAP includes Heat Assistance as well.
+• Energy Assistance Program (EAP) - The utility program provides assistance to qualified individuals with the high cost of home energy bills, and is known as LIHEAP as well.

-• Food - Commodities and food such as bread, baking mix, peanut butter, frozen foods, canned pork and beef, pears, peaches, whole tomatoes, green beans, corn, peas, and fruits.
+• Food - Free Government commodities and food such as bread, baking mix, peanut butter, frozen foods, canned pork and beef, fruits and vegetables are given out in counties including Franklin, Dearborn and others, or find another food bank in Indiana.

-• Head Start program - Educational opportunities, health care professionals, and teachers can provide schooling and access for any health issues including hearing & vision tests and immunizations.
+• Head Start program - Educational opportunities, health care professionals, and teachers can provide schooling as well as free access for any health issues including hearing & vision tests or immunizations.

 • Section 8 Housing Choice Voucher Program - This can help people find low priced housing.

-Southeastern Indiana Economic Opportunity Corporation is headquartered in Aurora and can be reached at (812) 926-1585.
-Learn more.
+Southeastern Indiana Economic Opportunity Corporation is headquartered in Aurora at 110 Importing St, Aurora, IN 47001 and can be reached at (812) 926-1585.
+Or learn more on community action in SE Indiana.

 S. Vincent De Paul - The charity is located in Aurora Indiana.
-It offers clothing, food, and prescription vouchers.
-(812) 926-1637
+It offers free clothing, food, and prescription vouchers.
+A few dollars may help pay bills too.
+Location is 542 Walnut Street, Lawrenceburg, IN 47025 or call (812) 537-3992.

-Switzerland County Nurse Managed Clinic - Offers health care on a sliding fee scale.
-Will also accept government or private insurance.
+• Switzerland County Nurse Managed Clinic - Offers health care on a sliding fee scale.
+Will also accept government or private insurance as well, such as Medicaid.
+The location is 1190 W Main St, Vevay, IN 47043.
 Call (812) 427-4038

-Franklin County Health Department - The organizations runs and provides for a Community Clinics, Adolescent/Adult Immunizations, Childhood Immunizations and other medical needs.
-Brookville Ohio.
-(765) 647-4322
+• Franklin County Health Department - The government organization runs and provides for a Community Clinic for county residents, including those with no insurance.
+There are also free Adolescent/Adult Immunizations, Childhood Immunizations and other medical needs.
+The location is 1010 Franklin Ave, Brookville, IN 47012, and dial (765) 647-4322

 By Jon McNamara